pola-rs/polars-book/user_guide/src/howcani/combining_data/concatenating.md

 {{#include ../../outputs/combining_data/df_vertical_concat.txt}}
 ```

-Vertical concatenation fails when the dataframes do not have the same columns.
+Vertical concatenation fails when the dataframes do not have the same column names.

 ## Horizontal concatenation - getting wider